yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 The targeted Rust fragment underlies some strict restrictions: all code has to be functional and immutable.
 The only allowed side-effect is `panic!`.
-Before the project, references, heap allocated objects called _boxes_ and recursive data types were also forbidden.
-Nonetheless, the majority of features was already supported, like extraction of most of the basic syntax, top-level functions and their bodies, integer and boolean expressions and operations, pattern matching, type parameters and generics, see Listing \ref{code3}.
+Before this project, references, heap allocated objects called _boxes_ and recursive data types were forbidden as well.
+Nonetheless, the majority of features was already supported, like extraction of most of the basic syntax, top-level functions and their bodies, integer and boolean expressions and operations, pattern matching, type parameters and generics, etc.

 ```{.rust label="code3" caption="Integer operations in Rust."}
 pub fn i32_ops(x: i32, y: i32) {